 Additional auto insurance coverage options in Michigan

-Although Michigan drivers are only required to carry liability and no-fault insurance, many drivers choose to purchase optional coverages.
+Although Michigan drivers are only required to carry liability, PIP, and PPI coverage types, many drivers choose to purchase optional coverage.
 Buying optional coverages will increase your car insurance premium, but you will get more protection.
 Here are some of the most common add-on coverages available to drivers in Michigan:

-- Uninsured/underinsured motorist insurance: Uninsured/underinsured motorist coverage pays for vehicle damages if you get into an accident with a driver who does not have insurance or does not have enough insurance to cover the losses.
+- Uninsured/underinsured motorist insurance: Uninsured and underinsured motorist coverage pays for injuries and vehicle damages if you get into an accident with a driver who does not have insurance or does not have enough insurance to cover the losses.

-- Roadside assistance: Roadside assistance covers certain vehicle repairs, towing, battery replacement and refueling if your car breaks down.
+- Roadside assistance: Roadside assistance covers incidents such as, towing, battery replacement services and refueling services if your car breaks down.

 Frequently asked questions

-There are dozens of car insurance companies in Michigan and each one has its strengths and weaknesses.
-Based on our review, some of the best car insurance companies in Michigan are Geico, USAA and Erie.
+There are dozens of car insurance companies in Michigan, and each with its strengths and weaknesses.
+Based on our review, some of the best car insurance companies in Michigan are USAA, Geico, Travelers, Auto-Owners and Progressive.

 Most drivers are looking for an affordable rate when shopping for insurance in Michigan.
-Although car insurance in Michigan is more expensive than average, there are several providers that are known for offering more reasonable rates.
-Michigan drivers who are looking for cheap insurance should consider Geico, Progressive and USAA.
+Although car insurance in Michigan is more expensive than average, there are providers that are known for offering more reasonable rates.
+Michigan drivers looking for cheap insurance might consider Travelers, Secura and Wolverine Mutual.